 From the main menu of the console, select Networking and then click Virtual Cloud Networks.

-Click the name of the network (in this example, VCN_OCI_Azure).
+Click the name of the VCN_OCI_Azure VCN network.

 Under Resources, click Security Lists, and then click Default Security List for VCN_OCI_Azure.

-Add an ingress rule with a source type of CIDR, and enter the CIDR of the Azure VNet subnet (172.16.0.0/24).
+Add an ingress rule with a source type of CIDR, and enter the CIDR of the Azure VNet Compute subnet (10.12.0.0/24).
 Specify All Protocols for the IP protocol.

 On the details page of the VCN, under Resources, click Route Tables.